ben-marshall/verilog-parser/README.md

   since Verilog is a subset of SystemVerilog.
 - System timing checks.
 See Annex 7.5.1 of the specification for what this omits.
 It hopefully won't be long before I get round to adding it though.
 - Abstract Syntax Trees.
-Getting the grammar built has been a challenge enough, having it build an AST will be another on-going project in order to make the whole thing actually useful!
+This is a work in progress, but it will be in there eventually.